Britannia Coin Designs

 The Queen’s portrait:

-Sculptor Ian Rank-Broadley won the Royal Mint’s contest to design the next portrait, and his designs were used from 1998 until 2015 (bottom left).
+Sculptor Ian Rank-Broadley won the Royal Mint’s contest to design the next portrait, and his designs were used from 1998 until 2015 (centre).
 Many commonwealth nations still use this portrait as the obverse for their coins today, most notably the Perth Mint in Australia.

 Since 2015 the Royal Mint has used the fifth and likely final portrait of Queen Elizabeth (bottom right), as designed by their very own Jody Clark – the first Royal Mint employee to ever design the Queen’s portrait.